stacklok/frizbee-action/README.md

 The action is based on the Frizbee tool, available both as a CLI and as a library - https://github.com/stacklok/frizbee

+> Note: This action uses a pre-built Docker image from GHCR (`ghcr.io/stacklok/frizbee-action`) to improve performance and reduce build time during workflow execution.
+> The image is automatically built and published when a new release is created.
+Upon each release, the image reference in action.yml should be updated to the latest stable version.

 ## Table of Contents

 - [Usage](#usage)